HishamKamal/idrs_solver/README.md

         Tolerance to achieve.
 The algorithm terminates when either the relative or the absolute residual is below `tol`. s : integer, optional
         specifies the dimension of the shadow space.
-Norrmally, a higher s gives faster convergence, but also makes the method more expensive.
+Normally, a higher s gives faster convergence, but also makes the method more expensive.
         Default is 4.
     maxiter : integer, optional